 Adequate additional funding may not be available to us on acceptable terms, on a timely basis or at all, impacting our ability to execute on our strategic plans.
+The COVID-19 pandemic has already caused significant disruptions in the financial markets, and may continue to cause such disruptions, which could adversely impact our ability to raise additional funds through public offerings or private placements.
 Our failure to raise capital on acceptable terms as and when needed would have a material adverse effect on our business, results of operations, financial condition and ability to pursue our business strategy.

-We believe that our existing cash, cash equivalents and short-term investments as of June 30, 2019, will enable us to fund our operating expenses and capital expenditure requirements based on our current operating plan through 2020.
+We believe that our existing cash, cash equivalents and short-term investments as of March 31, 2020 will enable us to fund our operating expenses and capital expenditure requirements based on our current operating plan beyond a potential NDA filing and into the third quarter of 2021.
 Our estimate as to how long we expect our cash, cash equivalents and short-term investments securities to be able to fund our operations is based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
 Further, changing circumstances, some of which may be beyond our control, could cause us to consume capital significantly faster than we currently anticipate, and we may need to seek additional funds sooner than planned.
 Our future funding requirements will depend on many factors, including:

-- the pace of patient enrollment in our Phase 3 PolarisDMD trial and any unanticipated costs or expenses related to this trial, including costs and expenses for any additional research or preclinical or clinical development efforts related to this trial; - the progress, timing, costs and results of clinical trials of, and research and preclinical development efforts for, our product candidates and potential product candidates, including current and future clinical trials; - · our ability to enter into and the terms and timing of any additional collaborations, licensing or other arrangements that we may establish; - the number and characteristics of future product candidates that we pursue and their development requirements; - the outcome, timing and costs of seeking regulatory approvals; - the costs of commercialization activities for any of our product candidates that receive marketing approval to the extent such costs are not the responsibility of any future collaborators, including the costs and timing of establishing product sales, marketing, distribution and manufacturing capabilities; - · subject to receipt of marketing approval, revenue, if any, received from commercial sales of our product candidates; - · our headcount growth and associated costs as we expand our research and development and establish a commercial infrastructure; - the costs of preparing, filing and prosecuting patent applications, maintaining and protecting our intellectual property rights and defending against intellectual property related claims; and - · the costs of operating as a public company.
+- any unanticipated costs or expenses related to our Phase 3 PolarisDMD and GalaxyDMD trials, including costs and expenses for any additional research or preclinical or clinical development efforts related to this trial; - the progress, timing, costs and results of clinical trials of, and research and preclinical development efforts for, our product candidates and potential product candidates, including current and future clinical trials; - the impact of COVID-19 on our operations, business and prospects; - our ability to enter into and the terms and timing of any additional collaborations, licensing or other arrangements that we may establish; - the number and characteristics of future product candidates that we pursue and their development requirements; - the outcome, timing and costs of seeking regulatory approvals; - the costs of commercialization activities for any of our product candidates that receive marketing approval to the extent such costs are not the responsibility of any future collaborators, including the costs and timing of establishing product sales, marketing, distribution and manufacturing capabilities; - · subject to receipt of marketing approval, revenue, if any, received from commercial sales of our product candidates; - · our headcount growth and associated costs as we expand our research and development and establish a commercial infrastructure; - the costs of preparing, filing and prosecuting patent applications, maintaining and protecting our intellectual property rights and defending against intellectual property related claims; and - the costs of operating as a public company.